 Symptoms will worsen over time.
 How fast it changes will vary from person to person.
 Symptoms may progress to:

 - Trouble holding things

 - Slurred speech— dysarthria

 - Hoarseness and coughing

-- Trouble chewing and swallowing, resulting in frequent choking and gagging
+- Trouble chewing and swallowing—may show as choking and gagging often

 - Weight loss due to trouble eating